git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 }
 ```

-## Chunk sizing
-It is up to the LFS server to decide the size of each file chunk.

 ## Uploaded Part Digest
 Some storage backends will support, or even require, uploading clients to send a digest of the uploaded part as part
 of the request.
 This is a useful capability even if not required, as it allows backends to validate each part